 Functions generally below band could be a warning sign for future attrition.
 Once one person gives notice, they may very well share what they’ve learned about market compensation rates with fellow employees, creating a domino effect of turnover.
 Or, a manager may leave and poach their former team from your company with more competitive salary offers.
 Avoid losing an entire department by bringing employees in band.

 This takes salary band adherence by tenure a step further to show you how early and recent hires compare, even if they’re all in band.
-If you find that new hires have a higher median Compa ratio, you’ll know you need to focus on early employees whose compensation may have fallen behind.
+If you find that new hires have a higher median compa-ratio, you’ll know you need to focus on early employees whose compensation may have fallen behind.

-A Compa below 1 for an entire function should indicate a more junior team.
+A compa-ratio below 1.0 for an entire function should indicate a more junior team.
 Dig in to your data to determine if that's the case.
 If so, you may need to consider developing your team, or hiring more senior-level employees, to help with succession planning.
 Otherwise, it could mean ranges recently increased, but compensation wasn't adjusted.
 Some pay increases may be in order to bump up your highest performers and most loyal employees.

-Compare Compa by gender and ethnicity to learn how different groups compare.
+Compare compa-ratio by gender and ethnicity to learn how different groups compare.
 Dig in where you see any discrepancies to determine why they exist.
-A low Compa score for underrepresented groups may be due to an unconscious bias, which should be remedied.
+A low compa-ratio for underrepresented groups may be due to an unconscious bias, which should be remedied.
 It may also be purely coincidental, due to a small population size for that group, which happens to consist of entry-level employees.
 Even in that case, you can make an effort to increase that group's representation in talent pipelines for higher level roles.